wp-plugins/spider-faq/readme.txt

 4.3  Question Parameters

-4.3.1  Space between Questions.Specify the space between questions in pixels.
+4.3.1  Space between Questions.Specify the space between questions in pixels for the FAQ.

 4.3.2  Margin (left).
 Define the left margin(outside the border) for the questions section.